Kyŏng Taesŭng: Causes

-He had long resented the abuses of Chŏng Chung-bu, who had seized power during the military revolt, and sought an opportunity to remove him.
+He had long resented the abuses of Chŏng Chungbu, who had seized power during the military revolt, and sought an opportunity to remove him.

-Kyŏng Taesŭng’s decision to remove Chŏng Chung-bu is said to have been triggered by the impeachment of Mun Kŭkkyŏm and Han Munjun by Song Yu-in.
+Kyŏng Taesŭng's decision to remove Chŏng Chungbu is said to have been triggered by the impeachment of Mun Kŭkkyŏm and Han Munjun by Song Yu-in.
 This incident left Song Yu-in unable to escape criticism from the court and government officials.
-Although Kyŏng Taesŭng had long contemplated removing Chŏng Chung-bu, he had hesitated until this opportunity arose.
-It’s only natural that he took advantage of the situation.
-He likely anticipated that removing Chŏng Chung-bu would not put him at a disadvantage and might have expected public opinion and political support to shift in his favor.
+Although Kyŏng Taesŭng had long contemplated removing Chŏng Chungbu, he had hesitated until this opportunity arose.
+It's only natural that he took advantage of the situation.
+He likely anticipated that removing Chŏng Chungbu would not put him at a disadvantage and might have expected public opinion and political support to shift in his favor.

 Mun Kŭkkyŏm and Han Munjun were both civil officials.
-Therefore, it is reasonable to infer that those who criticized their demotion and turned against Song Yu-in were mostly fellow civil officials, and that their dissatisfaction played a key role in Chŏng Chung-bu’s downfall.
+Therefore, it is reasonable to infer that those who criticized their demotion and turned against Song Yu-in were mostly fellow civil officials, and that their dissatisfaction played a key role in Chŏng Chungbu's downfall.
 This situation also raises the question of whether the political influence of the civil officials was still intact at that time.
 Since high-ranking positions were still largely held by civil officials, this interpretation appears plausible.
-However, it must also be noted that during Kyŏng Taesŭng's rule, in the 13th year of King Myeongjong’s reign, a motion was raised to reduce the number of high-ranking civil posts, indicating that the status of civil officials was under threat.
+However, it must also be noted that during Kyŏng Taesŭng's rule, in the 13th year of King Myeongjong's reign, a motion was raised to reduce the number of high-ranking civil posts, indicating that the status of civil officials was under threat.
 In such a climate, it would have been difficult for them to wield political influence.
 The fact that civil officials held high positions does not necessarily mean they had actual political power.
 The key to political influence lies in who truly held power.
-Thus, the dissatisfaction of civil officials likely was not the decisive factor in Chŏng Chung-bu’s fall.
+Thus, the dissatisfaction of civil officials likely was not the decisive factor in Chŏng Chungbu's fall.